ifedorenko/com.ifedorenko.m2e.sourcelookup/demo/TESTCRIPT.md

          This seems like unnecessary jdt ui limitation around OpenTypeAction, which requires IJavaElement and does not allow sources from external jars or source directories.

-* Import binary project on ServletHolder.handle stack frame
+* Import binary project on ServletHolder.handle #598 stack frame

 Expected: org.eclipse.jetty:jetty-servlet:8.1.4.v20120524 project is created in workspace
 Expected: debugger automatically refreshes to show ServletHolder.java from workspace project
+Problem: 2018-05-15 didn't refresh, same race as above?
 Expected: Display view provides codeassist for 'se...' sevlet variable, shows the variable value

 # Thread context sources lookup